snarflakes/ganpunks/README.md

 click COPY IMAGE ADDRESS
 use that link and replace the existing opensea link for each button

-To include audio tracks: you need to upload them into the raspberry PI zero from a USB stick then copy and paste each audio file into the main GanPUNK directory.
+To include audio tracks: you need to upload them into the raspberry PI zero from a USB stick (pi/media/) then copy and paste each audio file into the main GanPUNK application directory.
 .mp3 or .m4a should work.